ietf-wg-cellar/matroska-specification/iana.md

-To register a new Track Type in this registry, one needs a Track Type value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Track Type.
+To register a new Track Type in this registry, one needs a Track Type value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Track Type.

 The Track Types are to be allocated according to the "Specification Required" policy [@!RFC8126].